Public Fund Survey

 Figure L Figure M

-Figure N presents the cumulative sources of revenue into public pension funds for the 30 years ended in 2023.
-Although investment earnings are the most volatile source of revenue, over time, these earnings also are the largest source, consistently accounting over 30-year periods for between 60 percent and 65 percent of public pension fund revenue.
-This chart illustrates the role that investment earnings play in funding public pension benefits.
+Figure N presents the cumulative sources of revenue into public pension funds for the 30 years ended in 2024.
+Although investment earnings are the most volatile source of revenue, over time, these also are the largest source of earnings, consistently accounting over 30-year periods for around 60 percent of public pension fund revenue.
+This chart illustrates the vital role that investment earnings play in funding public pension benefits.
 The large portion of revenue from investment earnings also illustrates why even a relatively small change in a plan’s investment return assumption can have a large effect on the plan’s funding level and required cost.

 Figure N

-As shown in Figure O, according to investment consultant Callan, the median investment return for plans with a FY-end date of June 30, 2023, (the FY-end date used by approximately three-fourths of the funds in the survey), was 9.3 percent; the return for plans whose fiscal year-end is 12/31 (used by most other plans) was 13.0 percent.
-These returns mark a sharp reversal of rates from the prior fiscal year, FY 22, when one-year returns for each of the FY-end dates were negative.
+As shown in Figure O, according to investment consultant Callan, the median investment return for plans with a FY-end date of June 30, 2024, (the FY-end date used by approximately three-fourths of the funds in the survey), was 10.2 percent; the return for plans whose fiscal year-end is 12/31 (used by most other plans) was 10.0 percent.
 As discussed in the narrative accompanying Figure C, because most plans phase in, or smooth, their investment gains and losses over several years (five years for most plans), returns over periods of four or five years are more consequential to funding levels than the return of any single year.
+The median returns for five-year periods ended in FY 24, slightly above the median investment return assumption of 7.0 percent, are consistent with the nominal improvement in public pension funding levels shown in Figure A, above.

 Figure O